 Driving Safety Course / Defensive Driving

 If you are charged with a traffic offense under the Subtitle C, Transportation Code, you may request to take a Driving Safety Course to result in a dismissal of the charge.
-The offense must be eligible, and you cannot take more than one DSC every 12 months; and you cannot hold (or have held at the time of the offense) a CDL.
+The offense must be eligible; you cannot take more than one DSC every 12 months; and you cannot hold (or have held at the time of the offense) a CDL.

 REQUEST DSC ONLINE

 Request Driver's Safety Here

 In order to request your Driving Safety Course by mail, you are required to submit the following (MUST BE RECEIVED BY THE COURT WITHIN 20 DAYS OF THE VIOLATION):

 - Submit a valid Texas Driver's License.

 - Provide proof of valid financial responsibility with your name as a listed driver.

 - Submit a cashier's check or money order, made payable to the Rollingwood Municipal Court, in the amount of the appropriate court fees: $109.00.

 - Submit a written request to take a Driving Safety Course (located on the back of your citation).

 - Enter a plea of guilty or no contest (located on the back of your citation).